 Our Dominican Republic entities are potentially subject to income tax and asset tax.
 We account for the Dominican Republic hybrid tax expense in accordance with IAS 12, Income Taxes.
-Our Dominican Republic taxes for the year ended December 31, 2021 were determined based upon Advanced Pricing Agreements ("APA") approved by the Ministry of Finance of the Dominican Republic.
-We have not received any APAs for the year ended December 31, 2022.
+Previously, our Dominican Republic taxes were determined based upon Advanced Pricing Agreements ("APA") approved by the Ministry of Finance of the Dominican Republic.
+We have not yet received any APAs for the year ended December 31, 2023 and 2022.